-- · View Channel to tune to that channel - Channel Guide to see a program lineup for that channel - Record Program to set a timer to record the program - Buy Program to purchase the program - Buy and Record to purchase the program and set up a timer to record the program.
+- View Channel to tune to that channel - Channel Guide to see a program lineup for that channel - Record Program to set a timer to record the program - Buy Program to purchase the program - Buy and Record to purchase the program and set up a timer to record the program.
 (Some Buy and Record programs may have a different purchase price.) - Other Times to see what other times the program is available.
-The program title is automatically entered and sorted in the AlphaSort control panel.